 Unlocking Peak Team Performance: The Neuroscience of Deep Work

-In a world where our attention is constantly tugged in different directions, the ability to focus deeply has become more than just a valuable skill—it's a significant edge.
+Our attention is constantly tugged in different directions, so the ability to focus deeply has become more than just a valuable skill—it's a significant edge.
 As someone who's navigated the high-pressure realms of finance, startups, and corporate leadership, I've seen firsthand how harnessing the power of deep work can radically transform productivity and creativity.

 But what exactly is deep work, and why does it matter so much today?